 \subsection{Dataset Statistics}

-We analyze the OpenTarget dataset's core characteristics in \cref{fig:dataset_statistics}, including 7,724 valid descriptions with word counts ranging 7-72.
+OpenTarget starts from 13,194 VLM-generated queries and retains 9,943 queries through multiple VLMs verification, which are then manually reviewed.
+During manual verification, 2,219 queries are removed and 2,422 are rewritten for better accuracy and clarity, resulting in the final set of \textbf{7,724} valid descriptions with word counts ranging 7-72.
 As shown in \cref{fig:description_lengths}, the length distribution is roughly normal (mode: 32 words, 5.49\%), with over 98.1\% of descriptions exceeding 16 words, ensuring comprehensive detail. \cref{fig:sentence_distribution} categorizes descriptions into 7 compatible sentence types (a single description can belong to multiple types, so counts sum to more than 7,724, as illustrated in \cref{tab:sentence_type_examples}).
 Three dominant categories emerge: 'attributes' (7,039, 91.13\%) is fundamental and easily combined with other categories; 'parts' (5,642, 73.04\%) is driven by the dataset's part-level focus; 'inter-class spatial relations' (4,705, 60.91\%) is inflated by part-parent object descriptions.
 Remaining types (intra-class spatial relations, ordinals, superlatives, comparatives) ensure syntactic diversity.
-Word clouds (\cref{fig:word_clouds_a,fig:word_clouds_b,fig:word_clouds_c,fig:word_clouds_d,fig:word_clouds_e}) demonstrate notable lexical richness: as illustrated, vocabulary related to object names, spatial relations, colors, shapes, and sizes is all diverse and abundant, enabling precise and varied descriptive expressions.
+Word clouds (\cref{fig:word_clouds_a,fig:word_clouds_b,fig:word_clouds_c,fig:word_clouds_d,fig:word_clouds_e}) demonstrate notable lexical richness: as illustrated, vocabulary related to object names, spatial relations, colors, shapes, and sizes is all diverse and abundant, enabling precise and varied descriptions.